PNNL-Comp-Mass-Spec/DMS-EMail-Manager/README.md

 Use /RunOnce to load the report definitions, run each of them once, then exit.
 Reports with a timeOfDay setting will be run immediately, regardless of the current time.

+Use /Simulate to simulate running a SQL or WMI query (useful when offline)

 ## Contacts